sandersaares/DocumentAuthoring/docs/Content.md

 </figure>
 ```

-You must place all images in the `Images/` directory (subdirectories are allowed).
+You must place all static images and manually exported diagrams in the `Images/` directory (subdirectories are allowed).

 # Inserting links to websites